 I’ll break talent tiers into 4 tiers.
 Starting out, breaking into the scene, established and S tier.
 There are more than likely additional tiers but for the purposes of this article i’ll try to keep it simple.
 I’ll also discuss payrates of online vs live vs multi day vs one offs.
 Please note, this is my experience in specific games.
 Each game varies so always ask around what the norm is and don’t be afraid to ask questions!

 Chances are if you’re starting out you’re more than likely looking to cast anything.
 You’re going to need to have a ton of videos and a ton of outreach.
 You’re gonna get A LOT of no’s or maybe’s with little to no follow up.
 The best option here is to just cast as much as you can if you have the permission of the tournament organizer.
 Other options are to check the publisher / developer and their rules about 3rd party casters.

 When you’re breaking in to a scene you’re more than likely going to get a small stipend for the entire event.
-Ie $100-150 for 3 days.
-The pay is entirely up to you and the organizer as it’s difficult to negotiate further.
+Ie $200 for 3 days online.
+The pay is entirely up to you and the organizer to come to an agreement on.
+Chances are it may be difficult to negotiate further due to limited experience on your end or leverage.
 Try to ask fellow casters for advice.
 Your leverage is quite minimal since you’re just starting out.
 Try to always negotiate some sort of pay and not get paid in exposure unless you REALLY think it’s worth it.
 Don’t fall into the no pay trap.

 Breaking into a scene